- What is Hibachi?

 What is Hibachi?

-Hibachi is a Japanese device or vessel used for cooking or heating.
+Hibachi is a Japanese device or vessel used for heating.
 Most often, a Hibachi uses open hot coals as the main heat source.

-In Japan, Hibachi have been used for more than a thousand years to cook, boil water and heat the house.
+In Japan, Hibachi have been used for more than a thousand years to and heat the house and sometimes to boil water or cook.

-Though traditionally these were heat-resistant braziers, bowls or receptacles capable of holding hot charcoal, modern Hibachi look more like this:
+Though traditionally these were heat-resistant braziers, bowls or receptacles capable of holding hot charcoal, modern shichirin, (or Hibachi as the are referred to in the West) take on a variety of shapes.

-The term “Hibachi” can refer both to the actual cooking apparatus or to the style of cooking.
+The term “Hibachi” outside Japan can refer both to the actual cooking apparatus or to the style of cooking.

 How does a hibachi grill work?